Homicide: Murder and Manslaughter

 Pleas to manslaughter on the grounds of a suicide pact may be accepted where all the evidence, all the medical reports and the representations from the defence are available.
 Ensure also that the family of the victim have been consulted.

 Any case involving consideration of assisting or encouraging suicide should be referred to the Special Crime and Counter Terrorism Division.
-The guidance can be found here.
+Prosecutors should consult the legal guidance Policy for Prosecutors in Respect of Cases of Encouraging or Assisting Suicide and the Referral of Cases guidance.

 Where an unlawful killing is done without an intention to kill or to cause grievous bodily harm, the suspect is to be charged with manslaughter not murder.
 Apart from the absence of the requisite intent, all other elements of the offence are the same as for murder.